 Lorena R. Valencia

-Lorena R. Valencia is a Mexican writer-director and producer based in New York.
+Lorena is an Emmy-nominated, New York-based Mexican writer-director, producer, and the founder of Lákhesis Films, a production company dedicated to crafting narratives that represent and empower BIPOC communities.
 She holds an MFA in Film from the City College of New York and a BFA in Design and Visual Communication from the National Autonomous University of Mexico (UNAM).

 Back to Top